 This is a regular source for analysis and charts of US business cycle

 conditions.
 Another good source is the Dallas Fed's Slide

-Virtual Business Library.
+at the NYU's Virtual Business

 1. To defend or not defend?
-Exchange rate dilemmas in
+Exchange rate dilemmas in emerging

 Consider the uncovered interest parity condition modified for the case of a country risk premium (in the case when investors are risk-averse):

 it = itf + (E(St+1) - St)/St + RPt

 where i is the domestic interest rate (the interest rate in emerging market country Emergia), if is the foreign interest rate (the US interest rate), st is the current spot exchange rate (Emergos per US Dollars) and Et(st+1) is the expectation at time t of the value of the exchange rate a period ahead (say one year).
 Solving the expression above for the current spot rate, we can rewrite the expression as: